 Dr. Kay Hansen started her career in Education as a Language Arts teacher for 6th, 7th and 8th graders in Kansas.

 She received her Master's degree as a Reading Specialist and her PhD in Curriculum and Instruction/ Language and Literacy from Arizona State University.
 She has worked with pre-service teachers as a Faculty and Chair at Grand Canyon University.
-Currently, she serves as Assistant Professor.
+Currently, she serves as Associate Professor.

 Through her roles at the University she has been a part of studies that investigated boys' attitudes about reading and girls' interpretations of female roles in young adult literature.
 Currently, she is involved in a research directed at strategies used to increase silent fluent reading and best practices in" reading to learn".

 Dr. Hansen has developed curriculum for struggling high school readers as well as contributed as a consultant for high school teachers looking for strategies to increase their students' content area literacy.
 Her passion is to ensure that all students and adults have access and the tools necessary to become fluent readers.